Rob00t-unimi/Video-Enhancement-Suite-Frame-Interpolation-Upscaling/README.md

 3. The original frames are discarded.
 4. The video is saved.

-#### Next Step:
-5. Press Enter to continue.

 #### Video Upscaling:
-6. `demo.py` calls the video upscaling function, passing it the path of the interpolated video.
+5. `demo.py` calls the video upscaling function, passing it the path of the interpolated video.
 For each frame, the function invokes the bilinear upscaling function.
-7. Once a frame has been upscaled, filters are applied, and the frame is saved to the new video, until completion.
+6. Once a frame has been upscaled, filters are applied, and the frame is saved to the new video, until completion.

 ### End of System